schoolex/tp/docs/team/schoolex.md

     - Justification: This will allow the user to keep track of block and room information.
     It allows the filter function to filter residents by block and room when required.
     - Highlights: There are many constraints for this field such as restricting range of values allowed and handling the various invalid user inputs.
-Hence,i had to implement rigorous validation checks to ensure that the app works correctly.
+Hence, i had to implement rigorous validation checks to ensure that the app works correctly.
     Block and room are also consolidated together as 1 field in the add/edit command so there were additional steps that had to be taken in order to ensure that it integrates seamlessly with Hall-y.
     - Credits: The code uses a similar structure as existing fields such as email which was provided in the original AB3